CluelessAtCoding/Efforts/Firewall Scripts/Sonicwall/parse_sonicwall_exp/README.md

 It decodes and parses the provided Sonicwall exp file and exports some key information out to worksheets in an Excel Spreadsheet.

-It does not parse all the information in the exp file and should defintitely be considered a work in progress.
+It does not parse all the information in the exp file and should definitely be considered a work in progress.
+I will add some extra categories over time.

 Install the Python requirements with :